 a licensed site professional with being unable to perform the essential functions of a licensed site professional in the manner described in 309 CMR 7.01(7); or

-a non-licensee with acting as, advertising as, holding himself or herself out to be, or representing himself or herself as being a licensed site professional.
+a non-licensee with acting as, advertising as, holding themselves out to be, or representing themselves as being a licensed site professional.

 The Board, in its discretion, may investigate anonymous complaints.